jadecobra/python_tdd_exercises/source/truth_table_04_logical_implication.rst

             return False
         return True

-  this looks simpler and the tests still pass.
+  this looks simpler and the tests still pass
 * I write out the second half with an ``else`` statement to be explicit

   .. code-block:: python